actions/runner/docs/contribute/vscode.md

 ## Debugging

 Debugging the full lifecycle of a job can be tricky, because there are multiple processes involved.
+If you're using macOS with Apple M1 chip (arm64 architecture), you need to uncomment all "targetArchitecture": "x86_64" lines in `.vscode/launch.json`.
 All the configs below can be found in `.vscode/launch.json`.

 ## Debug the Listener